 The word ‘security’ is omnipresent in media, politics and daily conversations.
 But what does it actually mean?
-What makes one feel secure?
-And, more importantly, how is security organised in order to improve it and what are effective ways to deal with (violent) conflicts?
+What makes one feel secure, and how is security organised in order to improve it and what are effective ways to deal with (violent) conflicts?
 Discover why Amsterdam is the ideal location to undertake an intensive programme in this branch of political science.

 |Credits:||6 European Credits|

 |Who is this programme for?||For current university students (3rd & 4th year Bachelors and Masters) in the arts and social sciences with an interest in political science and international relations.
 For working professionals with a desire to continue their education in this field.|

 *Housing prices are tentative and will be finalised by 1 February 2020.